GCY/ESP32-CAM-MJPEG-Stream-Decoder-and-Control-Library/README.md

 ## Easy-to-use

 ### Dependence
-- Opencv 3 or 4
+- OpenCV 3 or 4
 - libcurl 7

 - wxWidgets 2.8.12(for wxESP32-CAM example)